phoowit/Machine-Learning-mini-project-and-practice/README.md

 # Machine-Learning-mini-project-and-practice
-My practice project for self-learning purpose
+My practice project for self-learning purpose.
+In this repo contain my practice from